The fiddler crab and the whimbrel.

 Sponsorship of Weekend for Wildlife brings a variety of special benefits, including early event registration beginning October 17, 2016.
 Sponsorship levels begin at $5,000 for individuals and $10,000 for businesses.

-The table below outlines the benefits of each level.
+Please refer to the table below for a comparison of the benefits of each level.

 |6||4||2||2||2||Complimentary Registrations to Weekend for Wildlife|